-Bachelor's degree Master's degree Professional degree (e.g. M. Doctorate D., D.O., J.D.)
-2. What is your primary future Graduate or professional sch Name of School Working in a new job Job title Employer 3.
-What were your two most in nportant reasons for attending Concord?
-Primary reason: Cost Size Social atmosphere Ratio of teachers to students Location Quality of academic program Academic reputation Availability of scholarship Availability of financial aid Family influence To be with friends Other Location Quality of academic programs Academic reputation Availability of scholarship Availability of financial aid Family influence To be with friends 4.
-Please indicate your major (s): 5 Please indicate your minor (e)·
+Bachelor's degree Master's degree Professional degree (e.g. M.D., D.O., J.D.)
+Doctorate

+2. What is MOST LIKELY to be your PRINCIPAL activity upon graduation?

+Employment, full-time paid

+Employment, part-time paid

+Graduate or professional school, full-time

+Graduate or professional school, part-time

+Additional undergraduate coursework

+Military service

+Volunteer activity (e.g. Peace Corps)

+Starting or raising a family

+Other, please specify

+3. What were your two most important reasons for attending Concord?

+Primary reason: Secondary reason:

+Cost Cost

+Size Size

+Social atmosphere Social atmosphere

+Ratio of teachers to students Ratio of teachers to students

+Location Location

+Quality of academic programs Quality of academic programs

+Academic reputation Academic reputation

+Availability of scholarship Availability of scholarship

+Availability of financial aid Availability of financial aid

+Family influence Family influence

+To be with friends To be with friends

+Other Other

+4. Please indicate your major(s):

+Please indicate your minor(s):

-6. class on course-related work rehearsals, studio work, etc.) (e.g. homew er week do you spend outside of homework, papers, projects, hours 7.
-Approximately how many ho campus? hours urs per week do yo u sper nd wor king on - 8.
-Approximately how many ho campus? hours urs per week do yo u sper nd wor king off - 9.
-During the course of the pasi involved in the following acti During the course of the past school year, how often were you NEVE ER OFTEN Interacting with people from other cultures s 1 2 3 4 5 Discussing topics with others whose opin or personal values differ from your own ions 1 2 3 4 5 Using the library to gather research mate and information rials 1 2 3 4 5 Communicating with a faculty member ou of class tside 1 2 3 4 5 Attending a cultural event 1 2 3 4 5 Writing papers and/or projects 1 2 3 4 5 Applying the knowledge and skills gained discipline to learning in other disciplines in one 1 2 3 4 5 Discussing issues of social, cultural, or ac significance with others cademic 1 2 3 4 5 Completing reading assignments for class Preparation 1 2 3 4 5 Using a computer lab for completion of Assignments 1 2 3 4 5 10 .Rate yourself on the followin g traits and a Low s: HIGH Leadership ability Ability to work cooperatively with a group Ethical decision making Respect for diversity Ability to think independently Love of learning Critical thinking ability Ability to write clearly Reading comprehension Conflict resolution 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3 3 3 3 3 3 3 3 4 4 4 4 4 4 4 4 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 Social responsibility 1 2 3 4 5
+6. Approximately how many hours per class on course-related work (e.g. he rehearsals, studio work, etc.)? ork, p apers, 7.
+Approximately how many hours per campus? hours week do yo u sper nd wor king on- 8.
+Approximately how many hours per campus? hours week do yo u sper nd wor king off- 9.
+During the course of the past school year, how often involved in the following activities? were you NEV ER OF FTEN Interacting with people from other cultures 1 2 3 4 5 Discussing topics with others whose opinions or personal values differ from your own 1 2 3 4 5 Using the library to gather research materials and information 1 2 3 4 5 Communicating with a faculty member outside of class 1 2 3 4 5 Attending a cultural event 1 2 3 4 5 Writing papers and/or projects 1 2 3 4 5 Applying the knowledge and skills gained in one discipline to learning in other disciplines 1 2 3 4 5 Discussing issues of social, cultural, or academic significance with others 1 2 3 4 5 Completing reading assignments for class preparation 1 2 3 4 5 Using a computer lab for completion of assignments 1 2 3 4 5 10 Rate yourself on the following traits and a s: HIGH Leadership ability 1 2 3 4 5 Ability to work cooperatively with a group Ethical decision making 1 1 2 2 3 3 4 4 5 5 Respect for diversity 1 2 3 4 5 5 Ability to think independently 1 2 3 4 5 Love of learning 1 2 3 4 5 Critical thinking ability Ability to write clearly 1 1 2 2 3 3 4 4 5 5 Reading comprehension 1 2 3 4 5 Conflict resolution Social responsibility 1 1 2 2 3 4 4 5 5